lobiaminor/dnaEncoding/README.md

 4- Plot comparison of using different levels of haar decomposition
 - Wrap the decoder in a cool class.
 DONE
-5- Scan by subbands and provide the results of each single subband (3 levels is fine) HIGH PRIORITY
+5- Scan by subbands and provide the results of each single subband (3 levels is fine) HIGH PRIORITY 8- Figures: CDF entropy vs decomposition levels: comment it 9- Tables:  CDF results vs Haar comment it
+10- Results section: comment some stats of the output files 12- Finish changing Melpo's suggestions (starting on 1.1)

 # To-do list

+10B- Comment the number of stacks/number of runs and their average lengths 11- Finish the introduction

+13- Conclusion & implementation (this will be more like a fancy readme/instructions on how to use the code) 14- Slides
+15- Add CDF 9/7 (not integer to integer) and quantization afterwards.
+For the quantizer: diff quant step for each level of subbands (set as a parameter)

+Depth maps:
+- Check some stats on the transformed images (entropy before applying SR - weighted per subband)
+- Add log4 entropy to results as well (to compare both)
+- Resulting bitrate (calculate number of bits necessary)

+# Not necessary anymore

+6- Quaternary huffman
 7- Try also daub.
 5/3 lifting(2,2)
-8- Figures: CDF entropy vs decomposition levels,
-9- Tables:  CDF results
-10- Results section: comment some stats of the output files

-# Not necessary anymore

-6- Quaternary huffman

 Both